 In addition, Somers is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

 Overall, Somers’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The people who call Somers home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Somers residents report their race to be White, followed by Asian.
-Important ancestries of people in Somers include Irish, German, Polish, and English.
+Important ancestries of people in Somers include Irish, German, English, and Polish.

 The most common language spoken in Somers is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Italian and Chinese.